elastisys/security-review/kubernetes-information-security-review-checklist.md

 1. Do you perform regular backups of your production Kubernetes clusters?

+2. How do you protect backups from loss or corruption?

+    1. Do you replicate backups to an off-site location?

+    2. Do you store backups in an immutable storage?

-2. Do you regularly test restoring from backups?
+3. Do you regularly test restoring from backups?

 ### Change Management